 Soon, people start giving so much, it starts to take their walls down.
 They’re not so, “Man, these guys just want my money.”
 It’s like, “No, these guys actually want to help me out and grow my business,” and you should feel that way.
 You should have that authenticity in everything that you’re doing through this entire funnel, anything that you’re doing in marketing and sales.

 Again, you want to step this up.
 Tomorrow, we would just like to cap it off with an invitation to something really special, something that we want to give you for free.
-This is free consultations or something along those lines where they can have some time with you one on one, face to face, maybe a Zoom call.
-I think using digital media is really great for that, or if you're a local business, having somebody come and meet you.
+These are free consultations or something along those lines where they can have some time with you one on one, face-to-face, or maybe on a Zoom call.
+I think using digital media is really great for that, or if you’re a local business, having somebody come and meet you.
 Push that way into the last email so they can make that connection.

 It gets narrower through the whole process, but you can’t expect your funnel to work if you take out this part of it.
 If you’re just attracting people and hoping that they fall into the clothes bucket, it’s not going to work.
 What you need to do is begin to build out these processes in the middle that tie your campaign together and allow people to go naturally through this.
 You build that relationship with them through the entire process, which is what is going to pay dividends in the end and make your business a much better business.